Kourtney Kardashian Lounges In The Bathtub While Showcasing Her Killer Legs On Instagram

 “As of right now, Kourtney isn’t dating anyone, but that doesn’t mean she doesn’t want to.
 She’s enjoyed dating in the past, but right now, she is content with her life and her family,” the insider added.

-Meanwhile, fans can see more of Kourtney Kardashian’s stunning looks by following the reality star on her social media accounts.
+Meanwhile, fans can see more of Kourtney’s stunning looks by following the reality star on her social media accounts.